asdf31jsa/VisoMaster-Experimental/README.md

+many changes and extras for the great VisoMaster Tool.

+new version, overall much better in my opinion, but different to control. hope tooltips helps, i will try to add better explanations. use new "mask show"-Selection for "View Face Mask" to see masks for transfer_texture/differencing.

+(old version moved to "version1" branch)

+start with a new Workspace!

 # VisoMaster
 ### VisoMaster is a powerful yet easy-to-use tool for face swapping and editing in images and videos.
 It utilizes AI to produce natural-looking results with minimal effort, making it ideal for both casual users and professionals.